 Have you read or heard something and now you are asking yourself, “Am I a shaman?”
 You are the final authority on your reality.
 No one can answer that question for you, however, let me provide you with some things to think about that might help to make this clearer.

 What Is a Shaman?

-“Shaman” is a Tungus (Russian) word that describes their name for a person who walks in the spirit world for the purposes of helping the living.
+“Shaman” is a Tungus (Russian) word that describes their name for a person who walks in the spirit world for the purposes of helping the living and dead.
 It really doesn’t have any meaning outside that context because culture matters.
 What the person does in that role, and how she does it, varies from culture to culture, so using the word “shaman” generically isn’t all that useful or accurate.

 Some indigenous or animist cultures have healers that don’t work in the spirit world, yet they are still called shaman by outsiders.
 So perhaps it is more useful to call each culture’s healers by the name that they use.
 For cultures that no longer have this tradition, I usually use the name spirit walker.

 The answer to this question varies from culture to culture.
 Generally speaking, spirit walkers are chosen when the person is young.
 In some cultures, women can be chosen after child rearing is over and menopause sets in.

 The initiation often follows a severe illness, near death experience, or some life changing event.
 During this process, the old person dies so that the spirit walker can be born.
 After this process, the old personality’s life is over.
 He or she may not care about the things they used to care about, may not like the things they used to, and has a radically altered personality and lifestyle.
 After a transition period, he is generally much wiser.